mdsimon2/RPi-CamillaDSP/README.md

 ### 1) Write OS to micro SD and login to RPi via SSH

-Raspberry Pi OS Lite Bookworm is recommended but Ubuntu Server 24.04 LTS 64 bit can also be used for all DACs in this tutorial with the exception of the HifiBerry DAC8x
+Raspberry Pi OS Lite 64 bit Bookworm is the recommended OS.
+Ubuntu Server 24.04 LTS 64 bit can also be used for all DACs in this tutorial with the exception of the HifiBerry DAC8x

 Download and install Raspberry Pi Imager from the links below for your OS.